-Bosnia: Mines to increase coal production and supply to power plants2.
-February 2016. / SEE Energy News
+Bosnia: Mines to increase coal production and supply to power plants, SEE Energy News

 Bosnian coal fired power plants rely on stable production and supply of coal from existing state owned coal mines.
 Until recently power utility EPBiH was purchasing coal for its power plants from private coal mines in Bosnia.